lightning/bolts/03-transactions.md

 allows us to derive secrets `0xFFFFFFFFFF09` through `0xFFFFFFFFFF0F` inclusive.

-We do this using a slight generalization of `generate_from_seed` above:
+This is done using a slight generalization of `generate_from_seed` above:

     # Return I'th secret given base secret whose index has bits..47 the same.
     derive_secret(base, bits, I):
         P = base
-        for B in bits-1 down to 0:
+        for B in bits - 1 down to 0:
             if B set in I:
                 flip(B) in P
                 P = SHA256(P)
         return P

-We need only save one secret for each unique prefix; in effect we can count the number of trailing zeros, and that determines where in our storage array we store the secret:
+Only one secret for each unique prefix need be saved; in effect, the number of trailing 0s is counted, and this determines where in the storage array the secret is stored:

-    # aka. count trailing zeroes
+    # aka. count trailing 0s
     where_to_put_secret(I):
 		for B in 0 to 47:
 			if testbit(I) in B == 1: